 Sources

-It can be a lot harder to earn one-way links.
-However, this also means that they are usually higher-value, so it can be a worthwhile trade-off if you approach the task in the right way.
+Earning one-way links can be much harder.
+However, this also means they are usually higher-value, so it can be a worthwhile trade-off if you approach the task correctly.

-Like any other kind of backlink, you do not want to focus on one-way link building exclusively.
-Mixing it in with other kinds of linking opportunities ensures that your link profile is not built on shaky foundations and diversifies the way that you are improving your rankings.
+Like any other kind of backlink, you do not want to focus exclusively on one-way link building.
+Mixing it in with other kinds of linking opportunities ensures that your link profile is not built on shaky foundations and diversifies the way that you improve your rankings.

 While one-way links are far less common overall, they are not impossible to earn.
-There are multiple methods to securing them (or at least making them more likely), but natural one-way links are generally more powerful than ones earned artificially.
+Multiple methods exist to secure them (or at least make them more likely), but natural one-way links are generally more powerful than ones earned artificially.

 How to Earn One-Way Links

-One-way link building can be a surprisingly complicated process since you can’t just rely on normal link building strategies.
-One-way links are usually natural, and getting artificial paid links or guest post links can sometimes be tough.
+One-way link-building can be tricky since you can’t just use standard link-building strategies.
+One-way links are usually natural, and getting paid, or guest post links can be tough.
+While you can pay for one-way links, managing this can be difficult.

 Guest Posts